IurmanJ/kernel_ipv6_ioam/README.md

 gcc ioam_register.c -o ioam_register
 ```

 Those registration programs are automatically invoked when starting the topology.
 You can modify them to include other IOAM options.
 If you do so, don't forget to (1) recompile and (2) unregister (ioam_unregister.c) then register again each IOAM node.
+Or simply restart the topology (much easier).
 Please see `/usr/include/linux/ioam.h` to learn how to modify the registration (each field is documented).

 Start the topology
 ```